chenxingqiang/jax-sklearn/doc/modules/compose.rst

 Many datasets contain features of different types, say text, floats, and dates, where each type of feature requires separate preprocessing or feature extraction steps.
-Often it is easiest to preprocess data before applying scikit-learn methods, for example using `pandas <https://pandas.pydata.org/>`__.
+Often it is easiest to preprocess data before applying jax-ml methods, for example using `pandas <https://pandas.pydata.org/>`__.
-Processing your data before passing it to scikit-learn might be problematic for one of the following reasons:
+Processing your data before passing it to jax-ml might be problematic for one of the following reasons:

 1. Incorporating statistics from test data into the preprocessors makes